onc-healthit/inferno-program/README.md

 # optional
 CLEANUP=true
 ```

 Note that _anything_ after the equals sign in `.env` will be considered part of the variable, so don't wrap your API key in quotation marks.

 Optionally: you can add a second environment variable, named `CLEANUP` and set to `true`, to that same file.
 This tells the build system to delete the "build files"--everything except for the finished databases--between each version build.
 This caps the space requirement at ~40 GB, rather than 90 GB.

+We've included a template `.env` file in `.env.example`, with these values commented out.
+To create your `.env` file, you can copy the contents of that file into `.env`, and update the contents with your API key/uncomment the `CLEANUP` as desired.

 Once that file exists, you can run the terminology creation task by using the following command: